pyscf/pyscf.github.io/source/user/dft.rst

 Introduction
 ============

 Kohn-Sham density functional theory (KS-DFT) has been implemented through derived classes of the :class:`pyscf.scf.hf.SCF` parent class.
-As such, the methods and capabilities introduced in :numref:`user_scf` are also available to the :mod:`dft` module, e.g., the efficient second-order Newton-Raphson algorithm.
+As such, the methods and capabilities introduced in :ref:`user_scf` are also available to the :mod:`dft` module, e.g., the efficient second-order Newton-Raphson algorithm.

 A minimal example of using the :mod:`dft` module reads, cf. `dft/22-newton.py <https://github.com/pyscf/pyscf/blob/master/examples/dft/22-newton.py>`_: